Olubayode/football_hackathon/README.md

 # football_hackathon

+# CHECK THE MASTER BRANCH FOR THE PROJECT

 Spanish footballing giant Sevilla FC together with FC Bengaluru United, one of India’s most exciting football teams have launched a Football Hackathon – Data-Driven Player Performance Assessment.
 This Hackathon will be a unique opportunity to effectively use data science in the space of professional football scouting and player performance analysis and enhancement and are excited to have you on the journey.